floverfelt/floverfelt.github.io/_posts/2023-07-03-a-hand-wavy-defense-of-domaining.md

 Domains are far more similar to stocks in this regard - anybody can buy a stock - and anybody can buy a domain.

 This is pure speculation - but I'd also guess that the lower costs provide fewer incentives to develop the space.
-A larger investment and upkeep means you're more invested in the outcome.
+A larger investment and upkeep means you're more invested in the outcome, and invested in the outcome in a reasonable timeframe.
+I get that some domains do have a high upfront cost and people do buy

 ### Average people don't care about dead domains